 A sample of the maximum allowable attempted hours is noted below:

-No. of Credit Hours in Degree Program 150% of Degree Program Maximum Allowable Attempted Credit Hours
+No. Credit Hours in Degree Program

-* These maximum credit hours may vary depending on your specific program.
+These maximum credit hours may vary depending on your specific program.

 Repeat Courses

-Dual Degree Programs/Change of Degree Program
+Dual Degree Programs/Change of Degree Program.

 Transfer Credit Hours/Dual Enrollment Credit Hours

-Transfer credit hours/Dual Enrollment credit hours that are accepted toward your chosen program of study are calculated in the Time Frame needed to complete your degree.
+Transfer credit hours/Dual Enrollment credit hours that are accepted toward your chosen program of study are calculated in the time frame needed to complete your degree.
 You are not allowed to attempt more than 1.5 times, or 150%, of the number of hours in your degree program of study.
 These maximum credit hours may vary depending on your specific program.

-Embry-Riddle Dual Enrollment Credit Hours
+ERAU Dual Enrollment Credit Hours

 Withdrawing from courses may impact your financial aid awards.
 Before withdrawing from class, you should contact the Financial Aid Office to determine the consequences.